Ripseync/Gamon/patchnotes.md

 # Patch Notes

+## 2026-06-09 — Fixes, cobbleverse progress, gym leaders, advancements on server transfer

+- Fixed an issue where **level cap** progression was not properly synchronized between servers.
+- All level cap progress is now saved correctly and carries over when transferring between servers.
+- Gym Leader defeat **advancements** now persist across servers and will no longer reset after a transfer.

+---

 ## 2026-06-08 — Fixes, accessories sync & backpack inventory transfer

 - Fixed data synchronization issues between the **Accessories** Mod and the server.